telerik/blazor-docs/components/maskedtextbox/overview.md

 ### Styling and Appearance

+The following parameters enable you to customize the [appearance]({%slug maskedtextbox-appearance%}) of the Blazor MaskedTextBox:

 | Parameter | Type and Default value | Description |
 |---|---|---|
 | `Class` | `string` | The custom CSS class of the `<span class="k-maskedtextbox">` element. |
 | `Width` | `string` | The component width. |

-Find more parameters to customize the masked textbox styling in the [Appearance article]({%slug maskedtextbox-appearance%}).
+>To learn more about the appearance, anatomy, and accessibility of the MaskedTextBox, visit the [Progress Design System documentation](www.telerik.com/design-system/docs/components/maskedtextbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## MaskedTextBox Reference and Methods